 This article provides some tips and action items for students, family members, and schoolfaculty on how to be an ally for LGBTQ people in your community!

 Starting a student voice school chapter is easy.
-View our resources to help you get started, and learn what a local chapter looks like.
+View our resources to help you get started, and learn what a local chapter can do in your community.